sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **MTTF** stands for Mean Time To Failure

-**DEPENDABILITY**: Is the truthworthiness of a system so the is a justified confidence in the tasks it must perform.
+**DEPENDABILITY**: Is the truthworthiness of a system so there is a justified confidence in the tasks it must perform.

 Dependability is a concept that includes:

 - Reliability
 - Availability
 - Maintanability